 Tylopilus ballouii is an alternate spelling.

 Ecology: Mycorrhizal with hardwoods (especially oaks and beech) but occasionally reported with pines; growing alone, scattered, or gregariously; summer and fall; primarily southeastern in distribution but reported from as far north as New York and Massachusetts.
-The illustrated and described collections are from Missouri and New Jersey.
+The illustrated and described collections are from Missouri, Mississippi, and New Jersey.

 Cap: 3–12 cm; convex, becoming broadly convex or nearly flat in age; dry; fairly bald or, when young, finely velvety; bright reddish orange when young, soon fading to reddish brown, cinnamon brown, or tan.

-Pore Surface: Creamy whitish; usually bruising brown; eventually brownish; pores circular, 1–2 per mm; tubes to 1 cm deep.
+Pore Surface: Creamy whitish; bruising brown; eventually brownish; pores circular to angular, 1–2 per mm; tubes to 1 cm deep.

-Stem: 2.5–10 cm long; 1.5–2.5 cm thick; equal or with a swollen base; dry; bald, or finely reticulate near the apex; orangish when young, becoming whitish to yellow or orange—but sometimes bright orange or brownish orange.
+Stem: 2.5–10 cm long; 1.5–2.5 cm thick; equal or with a swollen base; dry; bald, or finely reticulate near the apex; usually orangish when young, becoming whitish to yellow or orange—but sometimes bright orange or brownish orange.